zhiying-lin/fleet-networking/charts/hub-net-controller-manager/README.md

 | `userAgent`                   | The userAgent provided to Azure when accessing Azure resources. | |
 | `location`                    | The azure region where resource group and its resources is deployed. |  |

-You can create a file `azure.yaml` with the following content, and pass it to `helm install` command: `helm install <release-name> <chart-name> --set enableTrafficManagerFeature=true -f azure.yaml`
+You can create a file `azure.yaml` with the following content, and pass it to `helm install` command: `helm install <release-name> <chart-name> --set enableTrafficManagerFeature=true --set fleetManagedAzureResourceGroup=<my-rg> -f azure.yaml`

 ```yaml
 azureCloudConfig: